Serialcomms/COM-Port-Enumeration-VBA/combobox/create_manual.md

 From the Ribbon Developer tab, click View Code, right-hand click the worksheet name used above and select View Code.

-Insert the following code block into the worksheet code window, using the combo box name as noted/defined previously.
+Insert the following code block into the worksheet code window, edited if required with the combo box name as noted/defined previously.

 Example below uses **ComboBox1** as the sub name prefix and in the two **.List** statements.